ckpantelides/airport/README.md

 There's a command line interface built with [inquirer](https://www.npmjs.com/package/inquirer).

 The takeoff and landing methods are tested with mocha chai.
+Test coverage with istanbul.

 The weather is mocked so it's always "sunny".
 I've used the Arrange, Assert, Act paradigm to organise the tests.